 My Life with Death: Memoirs of a Journeyman Medical ExaminerXlibris US #ad - The author uses actual cases from the hundreds of autopsies he has performed in Mobile, and Pensacola, AL, FL, to explain basic principles and procedures used in death investigation in a way that is both entertaining and educational.
 Cumberland gives the reader a look into the life of a real working medical examiner and the types of death cases that routinely come through his morgue.

-Can the medical examiner really glean all the information from a dead body thats portrayed on forensic television shows?
+My Life with Death: Memoirs of a Journeyman Medical Examiner #ad - Can the medical examiner really glean all the information from a dead body thats portrayed on forensic television shows?
 In this book, Dr. Cumberlands gift for storytelling and his ability to explain complex issues in everyday language make this book not only readable but enjoyable for both teenagers and adults.

 Blood & Ivy: The 1849 Murder That Scandalized HarvardW.
 W. Norton & Company #ad - Police scoured city tenements and the harbor, and leads put the elusive Dr. Well-researched and beautifully written.
 Collins knows how to build suspense.
 San francisco chronicleon november 23rd of 1849, in the heart of Boston, one of the city’s richest men simply vanished.
 Dr. George parkman, was last seen that afternoon visiting his alma mater, a Brahmin who owned much of Boston’s West End, Harvard Medical School.